stcucufa/epistrophy/doc/manual.md

 * `Fiber.K(x)` is a special case of `Fiber.call(f)` where `f` is a constant function that returns `x` (_i.e._, `K(x)` ≡ `call(() => x)`).
 This is useful for setting the value of a fiber to a known, constant value.

+* `Fiber.scale(x)` sets the _time scale_ of the fiber, that is the amount of time in milliseconds of one unit.
+For instant, to specify times in seconds, use `scale(1000)`.
+Scale must be a finite number greater than 0.

 * `Fiber.repeat(f, delegate)` spawns a new child fiber and immediately joins;
 when the child fiber ends, it is immediately spawned again, repeating forever.